programsmagic/whereami/PRODUCT_INFO.md

-# 🎯 LiveTrack Pro - Product Overview
+# 🎯 Where Am I - Product Overview

 ## What Is This?

-**LiveTrack Pro** is a working demonstration of **Website Live Location Tracking** - a hybrid geolocation system that tracks website visitors using both IP-based and GPS-based methods.
+**Where Am I** is a working demonstration of **Website Live Location Tracking** - a hybrid geolocation system that tracks website visitors using both IP-based and GPS-based methods.

 ## 🚀 Live Demo Features